g-male/darin-portfolio/content/capturing/editorial/lay-flat-editorial.md

 postyear: "2023"
 contentdesc: Editorial
 ---
-Shot, and edited in the Knock Twice Studio for Knock Twice and Ecelcstacy, 2023.
+Shot, and edited in the Knock Twice Studio for Knock Twice, 2023.